AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 ### Prereqs

-- docker installed
+- Docker installed
-- direct access to a Discovery Node postgres DB
+- Direct access to a Discovery Node postgres DB
 - Secrets file, with the correct permission, formatted like so

     ```json